Skip to main content

 I saw this video on Yeung Man Cooking for rice and black beans, Chinese style, and I was intrigued because I've never had such a thing.
 I had most of the ingredients, or at least suitable substitutions for the ingredients, with the exception of the doubanjiang.
 Now I have a jar of that, so more Szechuan-style recipes may be in my future.

-My changes to the original recipe: I used jalapenos instead of the fresno pepper, I used green beans instead of the oyster mushrooms (but mushrooms would be good, and I really want to try it with eggplant this summer), I used regular soy sauce instead of the dark soy sauce, and I used avocado oil with sliced thai chilies instead of chili oil.
+My changes to the original recipe: I used jalapenos instead of the fresno pepper, I used regular soy sauce instead of the dark soy sauce, and I used avocado oil plus a but of chili crisp instead of chili oil.
 I may get some chili oil in the future, because I imagine that that would give it a different flavor.
 I added a splash of chinese cooking wine because I felt like it needed a tiny bit of sweetness and acidity, which I think was a good move.
 I also doubled the recipe, more or less.

 The Recipe: